balovbohdan/agile-express-app-factory/README.md

  * Every router must have appropriate listener module.
  * Modules with listeners must be defined in a special directory.
  * Within this example listeners directory is 'listeners'.
+ *
+ * Make notice it is allowed to define route path as string,
+ * string pattern and regular expression.
  */
 const getSpecifiers = ():EntitiesSpec => ([
     {